zengapay/zengapay-python/README.md

 }
 ```

-This will be need for each transaction you will be performing.
+This will be needed for each API Request you will be performing.

 ## Collections.
-The collections client can be created with configuration parameters as indicated above.
+The collections client can be created with configuration parameters as indicated below.

 ```python
 import os